apache/superset/RELEASING/README.md

 Note that `make_tarball.sh`:

-- By default assumes you have already executed an SVN checkout to `$HOME/svn/superset_dev`.
+- By default, the script assumes you have already executed an SVN checkout to `$HOME/svn/superset_dev`.
 This can be overridden by setting `SUPERSET_SVN_DEV_PATH` environment var to a different svn dev directory
 - Will refuse to craft a new release candidate if a release already exists on your local svn dev directory
 - Will check `package.json` version number and fails if it's not correctly set